karstonnorth/monte_carlo/README.md

 ## Screenshot

-Below is a preview of the Monte Carlo Option Pricer in action.
+Below is a preview of the Monte Carlo Option Pricer in action:
 ![Monte Carlo Option Pricer GUI](screenshot.png)

 ## Installation